thestr4ng3r/mcsema/mcsema-python/README.md

 |-- cfg_ida
 |-- mcsema
 ```
-While mcsema.mcsema contains everything exposed from C++, cfg_ida provides a wrapper to conveniently run IDA Pro with the get_cfg.py script.
+While mcsema.mcsema contains everything exposed from C++, mcsema.cfg_ida provides a wrapper to conveniently run IDA Pro with the get_cfg.py script.

+## Documentation

+Bare documentation using Sphinx is available in [docs](./docs) with pre-build [html](./docs/build/html).

 ## Demos